acquia/blt/readme/configuration-management.md

       return $storage[$module]->read($id);
     }

-### Updating core and contributed modules

-Caution must be taken when updating core and contributed modules.
-If those updates make changes to a module’s configuration or schema, you must make sure to also update your exported features definitions.
-Otherwise, the next time you run features-import it will import a stale configuration schema and cause unexpected behavior.

-The best way to handle this is to always follow these steps when updating contributed and core modules:

-1. Start from a clean local setup or refresh.
-If you are using Features, ensure that there are no overridden features.
-The `cm.features.no-overrides` flag in [project.yml](https://github.com/acquia/blt/blob/8.x/template/blt/project.yml#L62) can assist with this by halting builds with overridden features.
-2. Use `composer update` to download the new module version(s).
-3. Run `drush updb` to apply any pending updates locally.
-4. If any updates were applied, check if they modified any stored configuration.
-If using Features, simply check for overridden features.
-If using core CM, re-export all configuration and check for any changes on disk.
-5. Re-export and commit any changes you found in the previous step, along with the updated `composer.json` and `composer.lock`.

-We need to find a better way of preventing this than manually monitoring module updates.
-Find more information in [these](https://www.drupal.org/node/2745685) [issues](https://github.com/acquia/blt/issues/842).

 ### Overriding configuration

 Drupal normally prevents modules from overriding configuration that already exists in the system, producing an exception like this: